barroit/brukit/Documentation/maintain/init-consumer.rst

 generating files with ``$name`` prefix.

 ``$license`` is new license to use in consumer.
 It only affects source code works, not documents, GitHub workflows, or artworks.
-Check brukit README for available licenses.
+Check :ref:`licenses-def` for available licenses.
 As of writing this document, brukit source code works are dual-licensed under GPL-3.0-or-later and MIT.
 You can choose whichever one you want, but not others.

 This script generates .pickignore and .licensefix, which are read by `merge tool`_. ``.pickignore`` tells which files to ignore when merging